the-turing-way/the-turing-way/book/website/communication/binder.md

 On top of acquiring all those parts, you also have to install them correctly and in such a way that they are not influenced or come into conflict with other software that may be running on your machine.
 It's a lot of work!

-How much easier would it be if we could **run code in the browser**, similar to how it's currently displayed?
+How much easier would it be if we could **run code in the browser**, similar to how it's displayed?
 This is what Project Binder aims to achieve.

 Project Binder provides a user with the following infrastructure: